-We are committed to giving every St Christopher’s pupil the best possible start to their education and development and supporting our families through their child’s early years of education.
+We are committed to giving every St Christopher’s pupil the best possible start to their education and development whilst supporting our families through their child’s early years of education.

 The happy atmosphere of the School promotes excellent relationships between staff, pupils and parents making for a warm, supportive and lively community.